nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide
 ## Duke
-A todo CLI app that helps you manage your todos, deadlines and events!!
+Duke is a todo Command Line Interface (CLI) app that helps you manage your todos, deadlines and events while still having the benefits of a Graphical User Interface (GUI).

-## Features
+### Features
 * list
 * mark
 * unmark